Search this site:

 Access

-To my knowldege, the Alpico bus company doesn't provide direct bus service from Shinjuku to Minodo-guchi (美濃戸口) anymore (as it did 12 yrs. ago when I made my trip), but some bus service to Minodo-guchi (美濃戸口) from Shinjuku & Akihabara in Tokyo is now available from the Mainichi Shinbun Travel Service.
-More info in Japanese is here and @ 03-3216-5346.
+To my knowldege, the Alpico bus company doesn't provide direct bus service from Shinjuku to Minodo-guchi (美濃戸口) anymore (as it did 12 yrs. ago when I made my trip), but some bus service to Minodo-guchi (美濃戸口) from Tokyo is now available from the Mainichi Shinbun Travel Service.
+More info in Japanese is near the bottom of this page and at 03-6265-6966.

 Another option is to take the Super Azusa limited express train (JR Chuo Main Line) from Shinjuku Station (新宿駅) to Chino Station (茅野駅), and then catch the Alpico bus from there to the Minodo-guchi (美濃戸口) trailhead.
 The bus schedule from Chino Station (茅野駅) to Minodo-guchi (美濃戸口) is on the Alpico Bus website.
 Generally speaking, the summer bus runs from late April to early November.

-The Shinjuku to Chino westbound JR express train timetables are here and timetables for eastbound JR express trains back to Shinjuku are here.
+Real-time route search with time schedules for the Shinjuku to Chino JR express train service can be found here.
 Also, there are obviously slower and cheaper ways to get there on JR's Chuo Main Line.
 More info in English is available from JR East at (050) 2016–1603, 10:00 to 18:00, every day of the year except during the year-end/new year holidays.

 The fastest Super Azusa trains from Shinjuku Station (新宿駅) to Chino Station (茅野駅) take as little as only 2 hours.
 And from Chino Station (茅野駅), it only takes about 40 min. by bus or taxi to reach the Minodo-guchi (美濃戸口) trailhead.